Many Americans who care for an older adult feel overwhelmed. Adult day care programs can help caregivers and the people they care for.

 Elders who participate in adult day care make friends.
 Day programs also provide structure and routine.
 Meaningful activities fill the hours and give participants something to talk about over dinner.

 Family members involved in the Pennsylvania State University study reported that their relatives looked forward to going and that their behavior improved when they returned home.
 Specifically, they were more alert and less agitated.

 Although each center is different, many adult day care centers offer benefits such as:

 While most older adults enjoy the day out, the programs may not suit everyone.
 Programs are tailored and paced to benefit adults with physical or cognitive limitations.
 An active senior, who still drives and handles the checkbook, might find a senior center more suitable.

 Someone who has always been a loner may resist an adult day center's socialization.
 Patients with dementia may be fearful of going to a new location.
 Some centers will not accept clients who hit, kick, or punch other people.
 Some caregivers also worry that staff will not correctly interpret a loved one's needs, even after they have been discussed.

 The cost of adult day programs vary and can be an obstacle for many.
 However, some non-profit organizations offer discounted rates and some states offer financial assistance programs.

-The National Adult Day Services Association recommends that caregivers considering a day program assess their and their loved one's needs before visiting a center.
+The National Adult Day Services Association suggests that caregivers assess their and their loved one's needs before visiting a center.
 Keep the following questions in mind when looking for a program:

 Lastly, any center you visit should make you and your loved one feel comfortable.
 The caregiver should feel confident in the center's ability to care for his or her loved one.
 The adult attending the facility should feel comfortable and stimulated by the activities it offers.